Oops! Sorry!!

 The Immigration and Nationality Act (INA) allows the immigration of foreigners to the United States based on relationship to a U.S. Citizen.
 Family-based Immigrant Visas fall under two categories: UNLIMITED and LIMITED:

-# of Visas Available Per Year: UNLIMITED
+Amount of Visas Available Per Year: UNLIMITED

 IR - Immediate Relatives: Do NOT have to wait in line for a visa to be come available!